 As a means to exhibit growth and understanding in these areas, every student will compile a student portfolio that a faculty member will review.
 Portfolios are a requirement of completing degree programs at Duke Divinity School.
 M.Div. students will submit a portfolio for review twice during the program.
 M.Div. students will need to complete the Middler Review at the mid-point of the program before becoming eligible to register for the subsequent semester, and they will need to complete the Senior Review in the final semester before becoming eligible to graduate.
 M.T.S. and M.A.C.S. students will need to submit a portfolio in the final semester before becoming eligible to graduate.
 M.A.C.P. and D.Min. students will need to submit a portfolio in their fourth term before becoming eligible to graduate.

-PebblePad will be used as the portfolio tool for all students, except MDIV seniors with graduation dates of Fall 2017 or Spring 2018.
+PebblePad will be used as the portfolio tool for all students.